QCaudron/repeater_roundabout/index.md

 - **Station 2** : Hi Quentin, I’m Jack.
 You’re a little in the noise, you’re probably 3 by 5.
 How do you copy ?
 - **Station 1** : Thanks Jack, good copy.
 Thanks for the contact, and 73!
 KI7RMU, this is K7DRQ.
 - **Station 2** : Sounds good!
 73 from KI7RMU.

+Feel free to chat about anything and everything, though!
+The goal is to have a conversation.

 # Repeaters